Robert Durie Osborn: Writings

-Osborn was a serious thinker on both religious and political topics.
+Osborn was a thinker on both religious and political topics.
 As a young man he enjoyed the friendship of F. D. Maurice and of Charles Kingsley, and occasionally wrote papers in the magazines on Maurice's religious position and influence.
 While in India, he was a conscientious student of Eastern religions, and spent fourteen years in studying materials for his two works, Islam under the Arabs, 1876, and Islam under the Khalifs of Baghdad, 1877; 2nd ed.
 1880.

-These books are highly valued by serious students.
-They are considered models of lucid and graceful treatment of a perplexing subject.
-At the same time, Osborn was always a zealous advocate of the rights of the native Indians, and his retirement from the army was largely due to his dissatisfaction with the policy of Lord Lytton, which, in his opinion, outraged native sentiment and needlessly provoked the Second Anglo-Afghan War.
+Osborn was an advocate of the rights of the native Indians, and his retirement from the army was largely due to his dissatisfaction with the policy of Lord Lytton, which, in his opinion, outraged native sentiment and needlessly provoked the Second Anglo-Afghan War.
 Upon his return from India, he settled at Hampstead, and mainly devoted himself to journalistic and literary work.
 He became London correspondent of the Calcutta Statesman, and took a leading part in the conduct of the London office of the Statesman, which was published for a few months in 1879 and 1880 with a view to resisting Benjamin Disraeli's policy in India.
-In The Scotsman, The Nation, and The Contemporary Review, he also wrote much on India and on native claims to popular government.
+In The Scotsman, The Nation, and The Contemporary Review, he also wrote about India and on native claims to popular government.

 Personal life

 Osborn was an indefatigable lawn tennis player.
 He died on Good Friday, 19 April 1889, while engaged playing a match with Ernest Renshaw, the champion of all England, at the Hyde Park, London tennis court in England.
-He married at Trinity Church, Bayswater, 12 Nov.
-1864, to Edith, daughter of the Rev. Gregory Rhodes, by whom he had two daughters.
+He married at Trinity Church, Bayswater, on 12 November 1864, to Edith, daughter of the Rev. Gregory Rhodes, by whom he had two daughters.

 An oil portrait of Osborn was painted by Mr. J. R. Hodgson, R.A., in 1877, and was exhibited in the Royal Academy.
 It was presented to Osborn by the artist, and it passed on to his family.